GlompAI/discordlm/README.md

 ```

 The message automatically deletes after 5 seconds, and their request will be processed automatically when the rate limit window resets.

+## Whitelist Feature

+The bot can be configured to only allow a specific list of users to interact with it.
+This is useful for private bots or for testing purposes.

+- **Enable Whitelist**: To enable the whitelist, set the `WHITELIST_ENABLE` environment variable to `true` and provide a comma-separated list of user IDs in the `USER_ID_LIST` environment variable.
+- **Bypass Whitelist**: The user ID set in the `ADMIN_OVERRIDE_ID` environment variable will always be able to interact with the bot, regardless of the whitelist.

 ## Permissions Required